jeffwhite530/Workspace-Maker/README.md

 Before compiling:

-* Edit src/workspace_maker.py and set STORAGE_SPACES to be a list of where you want to store workspaces.
+* Edit src/workspace_maker.py and set POSIX_STORAGE_SPACES to be a list of where you want to store workspaces.
 Ensure only root can write to these directories.
 * Edit src/workspace_maker.py and set DEFAULT_LIFETIME_DAYS and MAX_LIFETIME_DAYS to how many days you want each workspace to exist before deletion.
+* Edit src/workspace_maker.py and set AWS_CONFIG_FILE to where your config is or set to None to disable the option.

 ### Automatic Build